Pet Heart Care for Dogs & Cats in Rocklin Animal Hospital

 - Arrhythmia or irregular heart beat

-Our veterinarians are skilled at treating many heart problems in dogs and cats, especially when early detection reveals problems before the animal’s condition has deteriorated.
-Often heart disease can be controlled through proper treatment, and your pet may live for many happy and comfortable years.
+Our veterinarians are experts at treating many heart problems in dogs and cats, especially when early detection reveals problems before the animal’s condition has deteriorated.

 Symptoms to look for when concerned about heart disease include the following:

 - Fluid retention (swollen abdomen)

 - Out of breath